MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-ios.md

 - iPadOS 13.0 and later (supervised)

 > [!TIP]
 > You can use the [Intune settings catalog](../configuration/settings-catalog.md) to manage declarative software updates.
 Declarative device management (DDM) provides an improved user experience as the device handles the entire software update lifecycle.
-For more information, go to [Manage declarative software updates with the settings catalog](software-updates-declarative-ios-macos.md).
+For more information, go to [Manage software updates with the settings catalog](managed-software-updates-ios-macos.md).

 With policies for iOS software updates, you can: